ccall48/lmic_pi/README.md

   3.3V  == +3.3V

-This version has some modifications to the thethingsnetwork-send-v1 example.
-The executable now runs a mqtt server and receives strings from the ttn-send client program and sends them out during the upload cycle.
+This version has a new example called lmicd.
+This runs a mqtt server and receives strings from the ttn-send client program and sends them out during the upload cycle.
 To compile the sample you will need to mosquitto-dev package installed

 An example run is this:

 Start the lmic core and the mqtt server:
-./thethingsnetwork-send-v1 -p 1883 &
+./lmicd -p 1883 &

 Send strings to the mqtt broker: